huaizhouli/huaizhouli.github.io/docs/index.md

   <!-- Intro (right, default text size) -->
   <div style="flex:1 1 auto; min-width:0; font-size:1rem; line-height:1.65; display:flex; align-items:flex-start;">
     <p style="margin:0;">
-      Welcome to my notebook!
-I am a <strong>PhD Candidate in Finance</strong> at the School of Banking and Finance, UNSW Business School.
+      Hi there, and welcome!
+I’m a <strong>Postdoctoral Research Fellow in Finance</strong> at the Tuck School of Business, Dartmouth College, with a PhD from UNSW Business School.
 My research interests include corporate finance, product market competition, entrepreneurial finance, and international trade.
-      My work has been accepted for presentation at conferences such as CICF, FMA, FIRN, and AFBC.
+      My work has been presented at conferences such as CICF, FMA, FIRN, and AFBC.
     </p>
   </div>